 Oh, my!
 I cannot believe it’s November already, where did this year go?
-The weather is gray, grimm and wet so we need some colour and joyful dishes to lift up some moods and spirits over here.
+The weather, as expected really, is grey, grim and wet so we need some colour and joyful dishes to lift up some moods and spirits over here.
 I am sure you do feel the same at that end too.
 This pork and seafood risotto dish does exactly that.

-Ramona’s Cuisine was celebrated in the last few days, yayyy!!!
-It’s been 4 years and this is the 241th recipe!!
+Ramona’s Cuisine was celebrated in the last few days, yay!!!
+It’s been 4 years and this is the 241st recipe!!
 I cannot believe it!
-Time definitely flies when you’re having fun.🙂
+Time definitely flies when you’re having fun.

 All the cooking that kept me super busy, my lovely family, projects, my daily work, the volunteering, it’s all been good, really good.
-Life it’s beautiful as I always say!
+Life’s beautiful as I always say!

-This should definitely be a cake post but instead, I thought of sharing with you this gorgeous and super vibrant, comforting pork and seafood risotto, full of flavour, colour and a truly delicious dish that I’ve made the other day.
-I do make it often and realised the recipe never went up.
+This post should have been a cake post but instead, I thought of sharing with you this gorgeous and super vibrant, comforting pork and seafood risotto.
+Full of flavour, colour and a truly delicious dish that I’ve made the other day.
+I do make seafood risotto often and realised that the recipe never went up.
 Only came to the realisation after my little judges popped the question.
-When they heard it is not, they said I better put it up it is too yumm not to.
+When they've heard it is not up, they said I better put it up it as it is too yummy not to.
 So, as any good mother would do, I listened, so here's my delicious seafood risotto recipe.

-We enjoy this pork and seafood risotto every single time but this time it really was extra delicious.
-The risotto rice was a really nice organic one ( got it sent out to try) from Organico and I have to say it was one of the best risotto rice I have had in a while.
+We enjoy this particular combination of pork and seafood risotto every single time but this time it really was extra delicious.
+The risotto rice was a really nice organic one from Organico and I have to say it was one of the best risotto rice I have had in a while.
 Amazing!

-They have sent me some products to try and I must admit I loved every single one.
-Fantastic taste of Italy, especially the chopped tomatoes which come from Toscana.
-What a flavour.
-Used those to make a super delicious chilli con carne the other day.
-Plain deliciousness 😋
+Organico has kindly sent me some products to try and I must admit I loved every single one.
+The fantastic taste of Italy, especially the chopped tomatoes which come from Toscana.
+Oh, those flavours!
+Used those to make a super delicious Chilli con Carne the other day.
+Plain deliciousness.

-How to cook the rice …. toast it or not?!
+How to cook the rice for seafood risotto…. toast it or not?!

 I know some toast the rice for risotto, I don’t!
 Not any more for quite some time now and the main reason for this is because all that creaminess produced by the starch gets spoiled.

-It is exactly the same for the Japanese rice.
+It is exactly the same for Japanese rice.

 Why turmeric and long pepper combination?